drupalwxt/helm-drupal/README.md

 Helm Chart: Drupal WxT
 ======================

-A Helm chart for Drupal WxT using Minio for stateful data.
+A [Helm chart](https://helm.sh/) for [Drupal WxT](http://drupalwxt.org/) using [Minio](https://minio.io/) for stateful data.
+These are the instructions for a Kubernetes package manager to set up Drupal and it's environment.
+You can use this to build a local development environment or a cloud native implementation.

 ## Installation